ReinvenSolutions/PT-Cosmos/replit.md

         - **Kusadasi/Esmirna**: Radisson Hotel İzmir Aliaga 5*, Hampton By Hilton Aliaga 4*, Faustina Hotel 4* (with upgrade option to Hotel Le Bleu subject to availability)

 ### System Design Choices
 The project utilizes a monorepo structure (`/client`, `/server`, `/shared`).
 Clients are global entities managed by super admins.
 Advisors manage their own quotes.
 PostgreSQL session storage ensures production readiness.
 Database entities use `varchar` with `gen_random_uuid()` for IDs and have unique constraints.

-The database auto-seeds on deployment.
+**Automatic Deployment & Data Synchronization**: The system features a fully automated deployment pipeline that propagates ALL changes (code + database schema + canonical data) to production with a single click.
+Canonical data is defined in `shared/seed-data.ts` as the "source of truth" for destinations, itineraries, hotels, inclusions, and exclusions.
+During deployment, `server/sync-canonical-data.ts` automatically executes to:
+1. Deactivate all existing destinations
+2. Upsert the active "Turquía Esencial" destination
+3. Replace all related data (itineraries, hotels, inclusions, exclusions)

+This idempotent synchronization ensures production always reflects the latest data changes without manual SQL intervention.
+The system detects Replit deployments via `REPLIT_DEPLOYMENT=1` and production environments via `NODE_ENV=production`, automatically triggering synchronization in both cases.
+Manual synchronization requires explicit authorization via `ALLOW_PROD_DATA_SYNC=true` for safety.
+See `DEPLOYMENT.md` for complete documentation.

 ## External Dependencies
 - **PostgreSQL (Neon)**: Relational database.